 With 55 courses to choose from, including two of the oldest in the world, Aberdeenshire is a golfing paradise

 Full-flavoured, hearty and comforting world-famous food and drink.
 Some of the finest produce comes from this area

-Events and festivals are deeply rooted in our people and in our culture.
+Festivals and events are deeply rooted in our people and in our culture.
 Experience our ancient traditions and discover new ones

 Venture out in the crisp and clear fresh air with views for miles across great estates and heathery moors

 One of the most architecturally distinctive cities in Europe, a cosmopolitan and connected place by the sea

 Discover the rugged Banffshire coast, described by National Geographic as “one of the world’s outstanding coastlines”